SauloCandeira/SauloCandeira/README.md

 ### Professional goals.

-my professional goal is to become a full stack developer specializing in the javascript programming language
+My professional goal is to become a full stack developer specializing in the javascript programming language

 ### My current project is Institute Holding Kapital (IHK)